 How to Access the Archive

 The Alexander Architectural Archives welcome the use of its collections to any serious researcher or scholar.
 In order to ensure the preservation of the materials as well as guarantee quality service, the Archives are accessed by appointment only.
 Collections stored off site or rolled drawings that will need to be humidified and flattened for viewing will require a minimum of three working days advance notice.
-To make an appointment, you must call the Archives at 512.495.4621 and participate in a reference interview.
+To make an appointment, email the Archives at firstname.lastname@example.org.
+Archive staff will respond with a reference interview.

 The Reference Interview

 A staff member will ask you a series of questions such as: "Where have you conducted your preliminary research?", "What have you found?", "What type of information are you searching for?", and "How did you find out about our Archives?".
 You might also be asked for a list of information including: the architect or firm's name, the name of the original client, the location of the property, and the date of the design or construction.

 After the reference interview, our staff will set up an appointment time for you.
 Appointments are taken Monday through Friday, 9am to 4pm with a break for lunch from noon to 1pm.
 If you must cancel your appointment, we ask that you call as soon as possible.
 This will allow us to schedule an appointment for another scholar.
 It will also help staff cut down on unnecessary paging and handling of the material.
 Any handling of material contributes to its deterioration.

 Guests will complete a Guest Registration form giving full information about the subject, scope, and purpose of the research being undertaken.
 A photographic identification will be necessary to complete your registration.